pcclarke/myd3docs/readme.md

 **Description**

 Specifies a rollup function to be applied on each group of leaf elements.
-The return value of the rollup function will replace the array of leaf values in the either associative array returned by nest.map or nest.object; for nest.entries, it replaces the leaf entry.values with entry.value.
-If the leaves are sorted with nest.sortValues, the leaf elements are sorted prior to invoking the rollup function.
+The return value of the rollup function will replace the array of leaf values in the either associative array returned by [nest.map](https://pcclarke.github.io/myd3docs/#nestmaparray) or [nest.object](https://pcclarke.github.io/myd3docs/#nestobjectarray); for [nest.entries](https://pcclarke.github.io/myd3docs/#nestentriesarray), it replaces the leaf entry.values with entry.value.

+> Note: if the leaves are sorted with nest.sortValues, the leaf elements are sorted prior to invoking the rollup function.

 **Example**